tldr-pages/tldr/pages/common/m4b-tool.md

 # m4b-tool

-> A tool merge, split or and manipulate audiobook files with chapters.
+> Merge, split and manipulate audiobook files with chapters.
 > More information: <https://github.com/sandreas/m4b-tool>.

 - Create an audiobook with the audio files in the input directory: